maarten-pennings/SevenSegment-over-Serial/electronics2/flashing/readme.md

 We learn
  - `avrdude` executable is located in `C:\Users\maarten\AppData\Local\Arduino15\packages\arduino\tools\avrdude\6.3.0-arduino17\bin`.
  - The `-C` passes a config-file that contains all programmer and part definitions that avrdude knows about.
- - `-v` to enable verbose output.
+ - `-v` enabls verbose output.
  - `-p partno` is the only option that is mandatory, we see that `atmega328p` is passed instead of `patmega328pb`.
-   This is the **root cuase of the error**.
+   This is the **root cause of the error**.
  - `-c programmer-id`; Atmel's default programmer is the STK500 programmer, and that seems the one being used (in the Nano presumably).
- - `P port` to identify the serial port to which the programmer is attached.
+ - `P port` identifies the serial port to which the programmer is attached.
- - `-b baudrate`, bit confusing, we are using SPI, not RS-232 that the avrdude manual mentions.
+ - `-b baudrate`, confuses me: we are using SPI, not RS-232, which the avrdude manual mentions.
  - `-e` causes a chip erase to be executed.
-This is a relevant observation: the entire flash is erased, including any bootloader that might be already there.
+This is a relevant observation: the entire flash is erased, including any bootloader that might already be there.

-Next come the important parameter, the `U`s, to write to non-volatile memories.
+Next come the important parameters, the `U`s.
+These parameters encode writes to non-volatile memories.
 Here the `U`s write the fuses.
  - There are four of them `lock`, `efuse`, `hfuse`, and `lfuse`.
    The avrdude manual explains: lock is the lock byte, efuse is the extended fuse byte, hfuse is the high fuse byte, lfuse is the low fuse byte.
  - The argument of `U` is `memtype:op:data:format`
    - `memtype` is either `flash` or `eeprom`, or `lock`, `hfuse`, `lfuse`, or `efuse`, ...
-   - after the `:` comes `op`: `r`, `w`, or `v` meaning you can use r (read), w (write), or v (verify).
+   - after the `:` comes `op`: `r`, `w`, or `v` meaning you can read (r), write (w), or verify (v).
    - after the next `:` comes data, an inline value or a filename.
    - a final `:` gives the format, important is `m` for immediate (inline) value, or `i` for intel hex encoded file.